stepcut/isomaniac/README.md

 ```

 The URL is the remote API.
 The value returned from remote calls is
-turned into an action by appling the `Msg` constructor.
+turned into an action by applying the `Msg` constructor.

 Our server is very simple -- performing two tasks.
 One is to serve the
 app from the `Main.jsexe` directory.
 The other is to simply echo back